Call4Cloud | MMP-C | Autopilot | Device Preparation

 When dealing with Intune Device certificate issues the first thing I always do is check if the GUID matches the enrollment of the Intune Management Extension (IME) log

-As shown above, it is mentioning the same enrollment as I noticed in one of the files I got: Microsoft_Enrollments.txt
+As shown above, it mentions the same enrollment as I noticed in one of the files I got: Microsoft_Enrollments.txt

 With this content software\microsoft\enrollments in it!

-When taking a good look at the text file and the enrollment information we notice it’s mentioning the DMPCertThumbPrint.
+When looking at the text file and the enrollment information we notice it’s mentioning the DMPCertThumbPrint.
 You need to be sure if that one matches the information in the Set MdmDeviceCertificate part in the IME LOG

 As shown above, this time it matches the right certificate..
 No issues here, right?